abhinaukumar/academic-kickstart/content/post/eicu-tradeoffs/index.md

 From the figure, we see that the weights of the offset and the admission diagnosis change rapidly, while the other weights remain approximately constant.
 This makes sense because the admission diagnosis may become less important as time progresses, and the change in rLOS over time is fuelled by the offset.

 ## Federated Learning
-Through the results of our experiments on IID and non-IID data, we will show that in most cases, the federated learning model can guarantee the confidentiality of patient data, while incurring a small sacrifice in performance.

 ### Performance on IID Data